 How to Divide a Wall with Two Paint Colors

 Save Money Using Paint

 It’s probably the cheapest way to subtly but effectively separate spaces.
+Visually create an implied division between areas with color schemes.
 There’s a lot of different ways to go with this.
 First, decide whether you want to make a bold statement or keep your walls subdued.
 Buying several shades of the same color will create an understated shading effect.
 Buying 2 different, yet complementary colors is more drastic.

 If your room has chair rail trim, use the darkest shade below the trim and lighter shade above.
 Remember, light colors make a space seem larger and softer shades on the ceiling draw the eye upward.

 To divide a wall, tape off where one room “ends” and the other “begins.”
 Using a doorway as a beginning/end point works well.

 Ready to get colorful?
 Don’t be afraid.
 It’s just paint!
 Choose your colors based on how they coordinate with your furniture and décor.
 Darker colors bring a room in, lighter colors push out.